MaximBazarov/TheMovieDB-MVVM/README.md

 - when tap on the movie on any list the details screen should be shown.

 ### The Movie cell and detail screen should consist of:
-- Movie​ ​Poster
+- Movie Poster
-- Movie​ ​name
+- Movie name
-- Release​ ​date
+- Release date
-- Full​ ​Movie​ ​Overview
+- Full Movie Overview
 ___

 ## Run